cpwilkerson/login-server/presentation.md

 * App one is a login server
 * App two is our protected web app
 * Both are constructed using both React and Redux

+^ Let's take a walk through the code...at least the good parts In this example, the web-app JWT reading/writing takes place in localStorage inside of a Redux store
   * Anyone familiar with Redux?
+  * Don't forget, this is all online so you can puzzle over it for as long as you like later

 ---
 ## Microservice Architecture